bascar/redskyops-recipes/mongodb/README.md

 This is an example of an experiment that uses [Helm](https://helm.sh) as the way to deploy [MongoDB](https://mongodb.com).
 It uses the [bitnami/mongodb helm chart](https://hub.helm.sh/charts/bitnami/mongodb) to deploy into [Kubernetes](https://kubernetes.io/).

-In this example, we demonstrate how to tune MongoDB using a load test.
-This is done by using [mongo-perf](https://github.com/mongodb/mongo-perf) to generate load and thereby simulate real world load.
-This experiment will highlight the CPU and Memory requests/limits that will allow for the perfomance level desired.
+In this example, we demonstrate how to tune MongoDB using [mongo-perf](https://github.com/mongodb/mongo-perf) to generate simulated load.
+In this experiment, we tune CPU and memory in order to optimize for requests per second and cost.

 ## Prerequisites